code-423n4/2022-11-non-fungible-findings/data/Josiah-Q.md

 ## SANITY CHECKS
 Zero address and zero value checks implemented at `initialize()` of `Exchange.sol` could avoid human errors leading to non-functional calls associated with the mistakes.
 This is especially so when the incidents entail `initializer()` preventing the function from getting re-initialized despite all mistakes could always be remedied via the setter functions.

+Additionally, it is also recommended adding an optional codehash check for addresses since the zero address check cannot guarantee a matching address has been inputted.
+Similarly, threshold limits should also be implemented along with zero value check to constitute a more robust engineering design.

 ## DOS ON UNBOUNDED LOOP
 Unbounded loop could lead to OOG (Out of Gas) denying the users' of needed services.
 It is recommended setting a threshold for the array length if the array could grow to or entail an excessive size.
 Here are the three instances found.